frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/support/maintenance-schedule.md

 Each Item in a Maintenance Schedule is allocated to a Sales Person.

-When the document is “Submitted” Calendar events are created in the profile of the Sales Person for each maintenance.
+When the document is “Submitted” Calendar events are created in the User of the Sales Person for each maintenance.